They Will Kill You Logo

 murder story

-In June 1993, Earhart’s case was reviewed by the Supreme Court, but his sentence was upheld.
-He was set to be executed on August 11, 1999.
-On that day, he made no final statement and was executed by lethal injection at the Huntsville Unit.
+In June 1993, his case was reviewed by the U.S. Supreme Court along with other death row cases, but his sentence was upheld.
+He remained on death row for over a decade and was executed by lethal injection at the Huntsville Unit on August 11, 1999.
+Earhart gave no final statement.